– Day one

-Last month I’ve spent four days in Rome.
+Last month I spent four days in Rome.

 The city was busy, loud, filled with cars but also calm, monumental and beautiful at the same time.

-And it was a very special occasion we went there for – Marijan and I were celebrating our fifth wedding anniversary.
+And it was an exceptional occasion we went there for – Marijan and I were celebrating our fifth wedding anniversary.
 And, on a top of that, we went there without our little boy.
-So, it was like back in the old days and we just wanted to relax, take it easy and enjoy Italian cuisine.
+So, it was like back in the old days, and we just wanted to relax, take it easy and enjoy Italian cuisine.